davidmohammadi/discounted-cash-flow-programmatic-valuations/README.md

 # Discounted Cash Flow (DCF) - Programmatic Valuations
 Personal functions &amp; code written as I learned the process of a discounted cash flow valuation.
-Pulls financials from FinancialModelingPrep and ends with valued stock price(s)
+Pulls financials from FinancialModelingPrep API and ends with valued stock price(s).

 Code written by David Mohammadi 04/2022 with logic based on learnings & sources outlined below